 The Tornado Twins tear open time/space barriers.
-The Legion of Earth-247 is transported to another Earth where they meet two other Legions.
+The Reboot Legion is transported to another Earth where they meet two other Legions.
 NOTES: This occurs before Kid Quantum's death.
 It is unclear whether XS took part in this mission.
 She would have, in effect, have been helping to save herself.
 Brainy mistakenly appears in his "5.1" incarnation.
-This event was first mentioned by Superman in Justice Society v.3 #6 (July 2007)
+This event was first mentioned by Superman in Justice Society vol. 3 #6 (July 2007)

 Chameleon, Invisible Kid, Kid Quantum, Leviathan and XS join.
 Kid Quantum is killed by Tangleweb.
 Cosmic Boy is elected leader.